DanielSjtea/DanielSjtea/README.md

 - Non-Convex Optimization

 <!--
+I am Daniel, currently located in Singapore, and I'm always on the lookout for learning opportunities and experiences to expand my horizons.
+Trained in Data Science and Analytics, I seek to specialise in the areas of Computer Vision and Natural Language Processing, whilst still remaining highly interested in the analyst side of things.
+Regardless of industry or field of study, I am always motivated and passionate to learn as much as I can!

 **DanielSjtea/DanielSjtea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: